YufanZhao1/DAS-Group-12/DAS-Group-12.md

 | harvested            |   -0.0841084 |  0.1534155 |

-We can see the p values for **altitude_mean_meters** and **harvested** two variables are 0.60 and 0.57 respectively, both are large than 0.05.
-The CIs for this two variables are also contain the zero.
-According to this two reasons, we need drop **altitude_mean_meters** and **harvested**.
+We can see the p values for **altitude_mean_meters** and **harvested** are 0.60 and 0.57 respectively, both are large than 0.05.
+The confident intervals for these two variables also contain zero.
+That means, they are not significant.
+So, we drop the variables **altitude_mean_meters** and **harvested**.

 ### Model summary

-The final model contains aroma flavor and acidity this three explanatory variables.
+The final model contains three explanatory variables aroma, flavor and acidity.

-we need summary the **final model** again:
+We then check the summary of this **final model**:

 ``` r
 mod.final <- glm(binary_response ~ aroma + flavor + acidity,